clubs-project/DBtranslator/README.md

 # DBtranslator

-Scripts to download the information from the DB and translate it using pre-trained models
+Scripts to download the information from the DB and translate it using our pre-trained models

 ## Title & Abstract Translation
 The script ```tradTitlesAbstracts.sh``` runs the full pipeline for the translation of titles or abstracts.
 Before running it for the first time, you need to install the Marian decoder and download the pre-trained models as explained at the end of the section.